xmos/lib_i2c/lib_i2c/doc/rst/i2c.rst

 constraints limit the use of once bit ports.
 However the following should be taken into account:

-  * In this configuration the xCORE can only perform write transactions to the I2C bus.
+  * On L-series and U-series devices in this configuration, the xCORE can only perform write transactions to the I2C bus.
-  * Clock stretching is not supported in this configuration.
+  * On L-series and U-series clock stretching is not supported in this configuration.
   * The other bits of the multi-bit port cannot be used for any other function.

+The restrictions on reading and clock stretching do not apply to xCORE-200 devices.

 .. _i2c_master_n_bit: